AgustinSRG/webrtc-cdn/doc/redis.md

 The sdp message must be provided in the `data` property in the message.

-The `audio` and `video` peoperties indicate the kind of tracks to receive.
+The `audio` and `video` properties indicate the kind of tracks to receive.

 ```json
 {